vatsalpipalava/init-node-project/README.md

-# Node.js Project Generator | npx init-node
+# Node.js Project Generator | npx init-node-project

 Welcome to the Node.js Project Generator!
 This tool helps you quickly scaffold a new Node.js application with various optional features like CORS, environment variables, logging, MongoDB integration, and more. 🚀